-While this project is currently estimated to receive up to \$619,179 as a development charge refund, this estimate is subject to change and is dependent on project statistics as well as City of Toronto approvals.
-The development charge refund caps have changed over time, and the project's potential refund will be based on the caps in place when fees are paid.
-In addition, when approving TGS v3, city council directed City Planning to explore additional financial and non-financial incentives to encourage developers to meet Tier 218.
-To date, no changes have been made to the incentive structure however this may change in the future.
+While this project is currently estimated to receive up to \$1,948,478 as a development charge refund, this estimate is subject to change and is dependent on project statistics as well as City of Toronto approvals.
+The development charge refund caps have changed over time, and the project's potential refund will be based on the caps in place when fees are paid, however this may change in the future.